List of awards and nominations received by Anne Hathaway

-Anne Hathaway is an American actress who has won 40 awards from 101 nominations.
+The following is a list of awards and nominations received by American actress Anne Hathaway.
 She is known for her leading roles across various genres in film, television, and theatre.
 She has received various accolades including an Academy Award, a British Academy Film Award, two Critics' Choice Movie Awards, a Primetime Emmy Award, a Golden Globe Award, and a Screen Actors Guild Award.

 Her career began with a leading role in the television series Get Real (1999–2000), which garnered her a Teen Choice Award nomination for Choice TV Actress.
 Her film debut came with the leading role of Mia Thermopolis in the Disney comedy The Princess Diaries (2001), for which she was nominated for an MTV Movie Award for Best Breakthrough Performance.
 She made a transition to adult roles with the 2005 dramas Havoc and Brokeback Mountain, the latter of which was nominated for a Screen Actors Guild Award.
 She gained nominations for a Teen Choice Award and a British Independent Film Award for the comedy-drama The Devil Wears Prada (2006) and the biopic Becoming Jane (2007), respectively.

 In 2008, Hathaway played a recovering drug addict in Rachel Getting Married, for which she received nominations for an Academy Award and a Golden Globe Award for Best Actress.
 Her leading roles in the romances Bride Wars (2009) and Love & Other Drugs (2010) garnered her nominations for two MTV Movie & TV Awards and a Golden Globe, respectively.
 She played Catwoman in Christopher Nolan's superhero film The Dark Knight Rises (2012), for which she won a Saturn Award for Best Supporting Actress.
 She portrayed Fantine in the musical Les Misérables (2012) earning several accolades including the Academy Award, a Golden Globe and a BAFTA Award for Best Supporting Actress.